Jokuyen/Gold-Rush/README.md

 Source code for "Gold Rush", which was our group project for CIS 29 (De Anza College).

-Requires linking of SFML library.
-Make sure that all assets are in the same directory as project.
+Requires linking of SFML library and that all assets are in the same directory as project.